 We marveled at the many views and pointed out different sites before we started our descent along the trail.
 We passed through Fat Man’s Squeeze and Rainbow Hall on our way to another great view of the falls.
 After a quick picture, we headed back into the canyons to discover the best part of the gardens.

 The wonderful display of characters and creations was a charming way to wrap up a great day at Rock City.
-My girlfriends and I had a spectacular time admiring the waterfalls, looking out over the miles of landscape, and wandering through Rock City’s various, themed sites.
-I would recommend giving yourself plenty of time to see everything this Georgia/Tennessee landmark has to offer.
+My girlfriends and I had a spectacular time admiring the waterfalls, looking out over the miles of landscape, and wandering through Rock City’s various themed sites.
+I would recommend giving yourself plenty of time to see everything this southeastern landmark has to offer.